The Great Wave (The Lord of the Rings: The Rings of Power): Writing

-The showrunners compared elements of the character Míriel to Cassandra from Greek mythology.
-Pictured is Cassandra by Evelyn De Morgan.

 The writers wanted to establish a working relationship between Queen Regent Míriel and her cousin, Chancellor Pharazôn, in the episode.
 This was in anticipation of Pharazôn turning on Míriel in future seasons.
 The episode also shows that Míriel has been having visions of Númenor's destruction in a great tsunami after looking into a crystal ball-like palantír.
 The showrunners said there was ambiguity about the abilities of the palantíri in Tolkien's works.
 They are primarily used to communicate across great distances, but there are also indications that they can be used to communicate across time.
 The palantíri can also be misused and mislead the user.
 The showrunners wanted to explore all of that and knew that there are seven palantíri present in Númenor during the series' events.
 Using the palantír to show a vision of Numenor's destruction allowed them to lean into the fact that Númenor is doomed, with Tolkien giving it a similar fate to Atlantis.
 By letting the audience know that, they could tell that story in a similar way to the film Titanic (1997) in which the viewer is aware of the tragic end that is coming and they can watch as the characters' choices move them away from or towards that tragedy.
 This is especially seen in Míriel, who takes steps to prevent the destruction of Númenor but potentially helps bring about that fate through her actions.
 They compared elements of Míriel to Cassandra from Greek mythology.
 Míriel star Cynthia Addai-Robinson said there was an earlier version of the script where a set of stones falling over was a key sign for Míriel at the end of the episode, before the final version of the script which uses the leaves of the White Tree of Númenor as a sign for her instead.